ZichaoXiong/Recession/README.md

 ### 1.2 Read Data from FRED

 [Federal Reserve Economic Data](https://fred.stlouisfed.org/) (Fred) offers a lot of economic data which can be easily read by python.
 We picked six independent variables (X) and one dependent binary variable (y).
-The code for reading the data from FRED is shown [here](Recession.ipynb#read_data).

 ```python
 start = '1950-01-01'